 \end{lem}

-\begin{proof} Remark that since only there are only finitely many indexes $s$,$b$ and multi-index $\mathbf{r}$ satisfying the conditions of Lemma \ref{lem:m4_incW}, we can supposed these index fixed and show the result for some constant $C$ uniform in $j$, $p$ and $k$.
-Suppose first that $b=1$, then
+\begin{proof} We remark that since there are only finitely many indices $s$, $b$ and $\mathbf{r}$ satisfying the conditions of Lemma \ref{lem:m4_incW}, we can suppose that these index are fixed and show the result for some constant $C$ that is uniform in $j$, $p$ and $k$.
+Suppose first that $b=1$.
+Then by Jensen's inequality,